Dan has been in the HVAC industry for 23 years with experience ranging from installation and service to sales and distribution.

-Adding a whole-house humidifier to your heating and air conditioning system is something you can do yourself to improve your air quality and comfort.
+Adding a whole-house humidifier to your heating and air conditioning system is a project you can do yourself to improve your air quality and comfort.

-These easy-to-follow, step-by-step instructions and photos will show you all you need to know to install, operate, maintain and understand your furnace humidifier using an Aprilaire 600M unit as an example.
+These easy-to-follow, step-by-step instructions and photos will show you how to install, operate, maintain and understand your furnace humidifier, using an Aprilaire 600M unit as an example.

 - Thinking About Buying a Whole-House Humidifier?

 - Benefits of Humidifiers

 - What You Need for Installation (Materials/Tools With Photos)